Algogator/Projects/README.md

 Threading
 ---------
+**web crawler** - have a pool of threads getting work from a dispatcher via a queue, download web pages and return the results somewhere.

+**chat server** - accepting permanent connections from users and dispatching messages from one to another.

+**mp3 file organizer** - rebuild a music library's structure from mp3 tag data, and reorganize them in folders. you can have multiple threads working at once.

 **Create A Progress Bar for Downloads** - Create a progress bar for applications that can keep track of a download in progress.
 The progress bar will be on a separate thread and will communicate with the main thread using delegates.